siued/belsimpel-hackathon-2024/README.md

 ```

 ### Assignment
-For the assignment you will be designing and implementing a   On the day of the hackathon, we'll push the assignment to the repository.
+We're not spoiling the full assignment just yet, but it will be focused on our warehouse.
+Together with your team you will be designing a new warehouse system.
+Before coding, you will think of ways to implement the requirements in a nice way.
+On the day of the hackathon, we'll push the assignment to [this folder](/assignment/).
 Make sure to read through the assignment carefully!

 ### Working together
 How you work together is up for you to decide, but we recommend setting up a Github repository.
 You should already be assigned to a team, please contact each other and discuss how you want to work together.
 It might save time to set up a Github repository already so you can start working on the assigenment as soon as possible.
 Your group should consist of a mix of developers.
 Try to let everyone perform a task he/she likes and can handle with their skill level and knowledge.
 Also, think of a cool team name!